Jorge Ramos (news anchor)

-Jorge Gilberto Ramos Ávalos (/es/; born March 16, 1958) is a Mexican journalist and author.
-Regarded as the best-known Spanish-language news anchor in the United States of America, he has been referred to as "The Walter Cronkite of Latin America".
+Jorge Gilberto Ramos Ávalos (/es/; born March 16, 1958) is a Mexican and American journalist and news anchor.

 Based in Miami, Florida, he anchored the Univision news television program Noticiero Univision, the Univision Sunday-morning political news program Al Punto, and the Fusion TV English-language program America with Jorge Ramos.
-He has covered five wars, and events ranging from the fall of the Berlin Wall to the War in Afghanistan.
+He is one of the best-known Spanish-language news anchors in the United States.
+During his 39-year tenure with Univision, he has covered five wars, and events ranging from the fall of the Berlin Wall to the War in Afghanistan.

-Ramos has won ten Emmy Awards and the Maria Moors Cabot Prize for excellence in journalism.
-He has also been included on Time magazine's list of "The World's Most Influential People".

 Early life

 Jorge Gilberto Ramos Ávalos was born on March 16, 1958, in Mexico City, Mexico, to a Roman Catholic family, and he was raised in the Bosques de Echegaray neighborhood of Naucalpan, a suburb of Mexico City.
 His father was an architect.
 He attended Catholic schools where he states he was abused by the priests.

 Ramos graduated from the Universidad Iberoamericana in Mexico City where he majored in communications.
 Ramos has a Master's degree in International Studies from the University of Miami.
-In 2007, the University of Richmond conferred an honorary Doctor of Letters on him.
+In 2007, the University of Richmond conferred an honorary Doctor of Letters.